 So why do people care about project management certification?
 Yes, it’s just a bit of paper but without an ability to share the documentation we produce (non-disclosure and all that), it’s the closest thing we have to evidence that we know-how to plan, schedule, budget, execute, deliver and report on projects.
 Even if a certification does not necessarily make a person a better project manager, there is no denying the fact that the time invested in learning and improving project management knowledge is better than none at all.

-We’re going to cover off all the details you need to know for some of the best programs currently available and explain how to get project management certification in each case.
+We’re going to cover the details you need to know for some of the best programs currently available and explain how to get project management certification in each case.

 - Mastering Digital Project Management